cmcntsh/exerExcelDashboard/README.md

 ## Summary of steps to complete

-- [ ] Fork this repository so you have your own copy to work on.
-- [ ] Clone the repository on your local machine.
+- [ ] Watch the optional preparation tutorials.
-- [ ] Open the repository Jupyter Notebook in VSCode or Jupyter Notebooks.
+- [ ] Create the Excel dashboard by following along with the tutorial.
-- [ ] Add the code shown in this video to your Jupyter Notebook.
+- [ ] Turn in your completed Excel dashboard.
-- [ ] Push your updated file to your GitHub repository.
-- [ ] Answer assignment questions and submit a link to this GitHub repository in Canvas.
-- [ ] Remove your virtual environment from Jupyter Notebooks and from your machine.

 ## Preparation (optional)